Sustainable Behaviour Change

 A plant grows through consistent care over time.

-Not through flooding.
+Not through occasional flooding.

 People are similar.